 Discover Rio Perdido

-Eco-adventure lovers will be absolutely delighted with the activities in and around Rio Perdido.
-There is so much to do in this gloriously undiscovered area – from exhilarating zip-line tours through the canyon to thrill-inducing mountain bike rides and scenic white water tubing excursions and picturesque hikes to soothing hot springs.
-Should you wish to venture slightly further afield, our hotel is just a short drive from attractions including the majestic Miravalles Volcano and the Llanos del Cortés Waterfalls
+Eco-adventure lovers will be absolutely delighted by the activities in and around Rio Perdido.
+There is so much to do in this gloriously undiscovered area – from exhilarating zip-line tours through the canyon to thrill-inducing mountain bike rides.
+From scenic white water tubing excursions and picturesque hikes, to soothing hot springs.
+Should you wish to venture beyond our property, our hotel is just a short drive from amazing attractions, such as the majestic Miravalles Volcano and the Llanos del Cortés Waterfalls.

 - 15 platforms: 6 of them are rock-based, 9 are suspended on the canyon walls

 - A pendulum cable

 - 4 via ferratas with lengths varying from 15 to nearly 5 meters

 - 5 zip lines with lengths varying from 80 to over 73 meters